I’ve just been nominated for the Liebster Award!

 5) If you can choose one, what’s been your best experience been while travelling?

 An elephant trek in the far north of Thailand is probably my favourite experience.
-We stayed at the Anantara Golden Triangle Elephant Camp & Resort, and got the opportunity to do the elephant mahout training.
-We trekked through the resort grounds and went for a swim in a small lake.
+We stayed at the Anantara Golden Triangle Elephant Camp & Resort and trekked through the resort grounds with rescued elephants that now live on site.
 The resort rescues street elephants, and gives their owners food, accommodation and employment in exchange for staying at the resort.
 Check out the Asian Elephant Foundation for more.

 6) I bought a Trumpet when drunk in India, what’s the weirdest thing you’ve done while travelling?